falcondb/MyNotes/Linux/synchronization/RCU.md

 In effect, the combining tree acts like a big shock absorber, keeping lock contention under control at all tree levels regardless of the level of loading on the system.

+Each of the data structures (`rcu_state, rcu_node & rcu_data`) has its own synchronization:
+  - Each `rcu_state` structures has a lock and a mutex, and some fields are protected by the corresponding root `rcu_node` structure's lock.
+  - Each `rcu_node` structure has a spinlock.
+  - The fields in `rcu_data` are private to the corresponding CPU, although a few can be read and written by other CPUs.

+The general role of each of these data structures is as follows:
+  - `rcu_state`: This structure forms the interconnection between the rcu_node and rcu_data structures, tracks grace periods, serves as short-term repository for callbacks orphaned by CPU-hotplug events, maintains rcu_barrier() state, tracks expedited grace-period state, and maintains state used to force quiescent states when grace periods extend too long,
+  - `rcu_node`: This structure forms the combining tree that propagates quiescent-state information from the leaves to the root, and also propagates grace-period information from the root to the leaves.
+It provides local copies of the grace-period state in order to allow this information to be accessed in a synchronized manner without suffering the scalability limitations that would otherwise be imposed by global locking.
+In CONFIG_PREEMPT_RCU kernels, it manages the lists of tasks that have blocked while in their current RCU read-side critical section.
+In CONFIG_PREEMPT_RCU with CONFIG_RCU_BOOST, it manages the per-rcu_node priority-boosting kernel threads (kthreads) and state.
+Finally, it records CPU-hotplug state in order to determine which CPUs should be ignored during a given grace period.
+  - `rcu_data`: This per-CPU structure is the focus of quiescent-state detection and RCU callback queuing.
+It also tracks its relationship to the corresponding leaf rcu_node structure to allow more-efficient propagation of quiescent states up the rcu_node combining tree.
+Like the rcu_node structure, it provides a local copy of the grace-period information to allow for-free synchronized access to this information from the corresponding CPU.
+Finally, this structure records past dyntick-idle state for the corresponding CPU and also tracks statistics.
+  - `rcu_head`: This structure represents RCU callbacks, and is the only structure allocated and managed by RCU users.
+The rcu_head structure is normally embedded within the RCU-protected data structure.

+#### rcu_state
+The rcu_node tree is embedded into the `->node[]` array RCU grace periods are numbered, and the `->gp_seq` field contains the current grace-period sequence number.
+The bottom two bits are the state of the current grace period, which can be zero for not yet started or one for in progress.
+This field is protected by the root rcu_node structure's `->lock` field.

+There are `->gp_seq` fields in the rcu_node and rcu_data structures as well.
+The fields in the rcu_state structure represent the most current value, and those of the other structures are compared in order to detect the beginnings and ends of grace periods in a distributed fashion.
+The values flow from rcu_state to rcu_node to rcu_data.

+#### rcu_node

+The rcu_node structures' `->gp_seq` fields are the counterparts of the field of the same name in the rcu_state structure.
+They each may lag up to one step behind their rcu_state counterpart.
+If the bottom two bits of a given rcu_node structure's `->gp_seq` field is zero, then this rcu_node structure believes that RCU is idle.

+The `->gp_seq` field of each rcu_node structure is updated at the beginning and the end of each grace period.

+The `->gp_seq_needed` fields record the furthest-in-the-future grace period request seen by the corresponding rcu_node structure.
+The request is considered fulfilled when the value of the `->gp_seq` field equals or exceeds that of the `->gp_seq_needed` field.

+The `->qsmask` field tracks which of this rcu_node structure's children still need to report quiescent states for the current normal grace period.
+Such children will have a value of 1 in their corresponding bit.
+Note that the leaf rcu_node structures should be thought of as having rcu_data structures as their children.
+Similarly, the `->expmask` field tracks which of this rcu_node structure's children still need to report quiescent states for the current expedited grace period.
+An expedited grace period has the same conceptual properties as a normal grace period, but the expedited implementation accepts extreme CPU overhead to obtain much lower grace-period latency, for example, consuming a few tens of microseconds worth of CPU time to reduce grace-period duration from milliseconds to tens of microseconds.
+The `->qsmaskinit` field tracks which of this rcu_node structure's children cover for at least one online CPU.

+The `->blkd_tasks` field is a list header for the list of blocked and preempted tasks.
+As tasks undergo context switches within RCU read-side critical sections, their task_struct structures are enqueued (via the task_struct's `->rcu_node_entry` field) onto the head of the `->blkd_tasks` list for the leaf rcu_node structure corresponding to the CPU on which the outgoing context switch executed.
+As these tasks later exit their RCU read-side critical sections, they remove themselves from the list.

+#### rcu_segcblist
+The segments are as follows:
+  - _RCU_DONE_TAIL_: Callbacks whose grace periods have elapsed.
+These callbacks are ready to be invoked.
+  - _RCU_WAIT_TAIL_: Callbacks that are waiting for the current grace period.
+Note that different CPUs can have different ideas about which grace period is current, hence the `->gp_seq` field.
+  - _RCU_NEXT_READY_TAIL_: Callbacks waiting for the next grace period to start.
+  - _RCU_NEXT_TAIL_: Callbacks that have not yet been associated with a grace period.

+The `->head` pointer references the first callback or is NULL if the list contains no callbacks (which is not the same as being empty).
+Each element of the `->tails[]` array references the ->next pointer of the last callback in the corresponding segment of the list, or the list's `->head` pointer if that segment and all previous segments are empty.
+If the corresponding segment is empty but some previous segment is not empty, then the array element is identical to its predecessor.
+Older callbacks are closer to the head of the list, and new callbacks are added at the tail.

+The `->gp_seq[]` array records grace-period numbers corresponding to the list segments.
+This is what allows different CPUs to have different ideas as to which is the current grace period while still avoiding premature invocation of their callbacks.
+In particular, this allows CPUs that go idle for extended periods to determine which of their callbacks are ready to be invoked after reawakening.

+#### rcu_data
+The `->grpmask` field indicates the bit in the `->mynode->qsmask` corresponding to this rcu_data structure, and is also used when propagating quiescent states.

+The `->gp_seq field` is the counterpart of the field of the same name in the rcu_state and rcu_node structures.
+The `->gp_seq_needed` field is the counterpart of the field of the same name in the rcu_node structure.
+They may each lag up to one behind their rcu_node counterparts, but in `CONFIG_NO_HZ_IDLE and CONFIG_NO_HZ_FULL` kernels can lag arbitrarily far behind for CPUs in dyntick-idle mode

+The `->cpu_no_qs` flag indicates that the CPU has not yet passed through a quiescent state, while the `->core_needs_qs` flag indicates that the RCU core needs a quiescent state from the corresponding CPU.

+In the absence of CPU-hotplug events, RCU callbacks are invoked by the same CPU that registered them.

+The CPU advances the callbacks in its rcu_data structure whenever it notices that another RCU grace period has completed.
+The CPU detects the completion of an RCU grace period by noticing that the value of its rcu_data structure's `->gp_seq` field differs from that of its leaf rcu_node structure.
+Recall that each rcu_node structure's `->gp_seq` field is updated at the beginnings and ends of each grace period.

+#### Dyntick-Idle Handling
+TO BE STUDIED

+#### rcu_head
+The `->next` field is used to link the rcu_head structures together in the lists within the rcu_data structures.
+The `->func` field is a pointer to the function to be called when the callback is ready to be invoked, and this function is passed a pointer to the rcu_head structure.
+However, `kfree_rcu()` uses the ->func field to record the offset of the rcu_head structure within the enclosing RCU-protected data structure.

 [Verification of the Tree-Based Hierarchical Read-Copy Update in the Linux Kernel](https://arxiv.org/pdf/1610.03052.pdf)